rikkimax/DIPs/DIPs/DIP1xxx-RC2.md

 When the attribute is applied to a struct or class/interface, it marks it (and for a class/interface its children too) as readable for fields and callable for methods.
 If you have a pointer/reference to a class or struct not marked as shared that has type qualified to be ``shared``, it will be inaccessable and no methods including postblit or destructor can be called.
 Even if postblit is enabled in a struct, but it is not marked as shared when qualified as such, you may not copy it out of the pointer.

+Once the attribute has been applied to a class/interface hierachy, all children have it applied automatically.
+There is no way to get rid of it.
+In terms of the vtable, the ``shared`` methods acts as if it isn't ``shared`` when overriding the parent.
+However all methods not overriden or ``abstract`` will be reinitialized (using the parents body and scope) in the child (with shared turned on) to ensure ``shared`` safety still exists in the form of atomic operations and type verification.

 ### Grammar changes

 ```diff